k9securityio/k9-cdk/README.md

 # k9 AWS CDK policy library #

-k9 Security's `k9-cdk` makes strong security usable and helps you provision best practice AWS security policies defined using the simplified [k9 access capability model](https://k9security.io/docs/k9-access-capability-model/) and safe defaults.
+k9 Security's `k9-cdk` for CDKv1 ([CDKv2](https://github.com/k9securityio/k9-cdk/tree/v2-main)) makes strong security usable and helps you provision best practice AWS security policies defined using the simplified [k9 access capability model](https://k9security.io/docs/k9-access-capability-model/) and safe defaults.
 In CDK terms, this library provides [Curated (L2) constructs](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html) that wrap core CloudFormation resources (L1) to simplify security.

 Supported services:

 * S3
 * KMS

+This library [simplifies IAM as described in Effective IAM for AWS](https://www.effectiveiam.com/simplify-aws-iam) and is fully-supported by k9 Security.
+We're happy to answer questions or help you integrate it via a [GitHub issue](https://github.com/k9securityio/k9-cdk/issues) or email to [support@k9security.io](mailto:support@k9security.io?subject=k9-cdk).

 ## Usage
 Use the k9 CDK to generate a policy and use it in your existing code base.